children playing with toys in the grass

 Soil Quality

-While both can adapt to diverse soil types, Zoysia grass grows well in sandy or loamy soils and may also exhibit tolerance to clay soils.
-Conversely, Bermuda grass requires slightly acidic conditions with a pH between 6 and 7 and thrives in sandy soils.
+While both varieties can adapt to various soil types, Zoysia grass grows best in sandy or loamy soils and shows some tolerance to clay.
+In contrast, bermudagrass thrives in slightly acidic soils with a pH of 6 to 7 and prefers sandy conditions.

 Maintenance Requirements